 The price of Ethereum drops to $3800 the next day.

 Instead of losing $700, you only lost $200 because you set a stop loss at $4300- that is, KuCoin sold your Ethereum at $4300 and gave you $4300 of USDT.
 KuCoin will be cashing you out in Tether (USDT), by the way.

 You buy 1 Bitcoin at $63,000.
 You set a take profit if Bitcoin’s price reaches $65,000.

 The next day, Bitcoin briefly goes above $65,000, just before correcting back to $64,000.

 Instead of ‘only’ making $1,000 on your trade without a take profit, you made $2,000 because KuCoin sold your Bitcoin at your $65,000 take profit point.

-This way you were able to make more profit or lose less money without even having to monitor the prices of Bitcoin and Ethereum.
+This way, you could make more profit or lose less money without even having to monitor the prices of Bitcoin and Ethereum.
 Pretty rad, right?
-Personally, I think stop losses are more useful/powerful than take profits.
-My golden rule is to not lose money.
+Personally, I think stop losses are more useful/consequential than take-profits.
+My golden rule is not to lose money.

 Stop losses and take profits are especially useful when using leverage on your trades.
 Leverage can get you wrecked (wipe out all your holdings) fast- these tools can help prevent that.